snarlferb/u/README.md

   The size of text is usually given in points, rather than device-specific pixels.
   Points provide a standard unit for designers to specify the relative size they want for the text, independent of the device's pixel density.
 The resolution (dpi) tells us the pixel density of the device.
-It captures how many pixels are crammed into an inch on that specific screen.
+Pixel density tells us how many pixels are crammed into an inch on that specific screen.

   By multiplying the point size by the resolution and dividing it by 72, we convert the desired relative size (points) into the pixel density needed to achieve a similar visual size on that particular device with its specific pixel density (dpi).

+  So (dpi) or dots per inch, refers to the resolution of a printed image, indicating the number of ink dots within a single inch; (ppi) or pixels per inch refers to the resolution of a digital image, and indicates how many pixels are packed into a single inch of the image.

   A bitmap format represents a glyph (visual image/character) as a grid of pixels, where each pixel has a specific color value (usually black-and-white or grayscale).
 It consists